The Fourth Trimester (2025)

 Expect the unexpected in this hopeful and heartfelt ode to the places we call home, and the people we choose as family.

-Join us at The Fourth Trimester Fundraiser Night for an intimate and delightful evening of theatre, and to champion Checkpoint Theatre’s telling of original Singapore stories — click here for more information!
+Join us at The Fourth Trimester Gala and The Fourth Trimester Fundraiser Night for an intimate and delightful time at the theatre, and to champion Checkpoint Theatre’s telling of original Singapore stories — click here for more information!

 Access Information